 I am convinced that graduating from college is one of the most important periods in almost everyone’s life.
 It is often the beginning of “real” adulthood.
 While college students may be legally adults, in many ways college often acts as a buffer zone for growing up.
 Depending on your parents’ financial stability and philosophy of parenting, you may not even have to pay for your expenses while in college.

 If you were helped my mom and dad, graduation from college is often the cut off point.
 They may help you a couple months to adjust to life after college, but it is usually this point in American culture that parents force their children to grow up and take care of themselves financially.
 If you didn’t receive any financial support in college, you either sped up the process of maturity and worked your way through school or you took out loans.
+You will also discover that some students prefer to work full time while going to school online for their public health degree; you can visit this site if this sounds like it would fit your busy schedule.
 Either way, graduation stands to be an important period in anyone’s young adult life.

 College Is Often a Period of Idealism